Time Crisis: Time Crisis 4 (2006)

 In 2006, Time Crisis 4 was released and introduced a refined multi-hiding system (similar to the one featured in Time Crisis: Project Titan) where the player can move the gun in a certain direction to move the character's position in certain areas of the game regardless whether or not the player may hiding or attacking the enemy.
 A PlayStation 3 version was released in 2007 in the United States and Japan, and in 2008 in Europe and Australia, bundled with the GunCon 3 light gun peripheral.
 It was notable for introducing a first-person shooter mode to the series.

 Time Crisis 5 (2015)

 Time Crisis 5 was released by Namco in March 2015 in the arcades.
-It is the first entry in the Time Crisis series to use Epic Games' Unreal Engine.
+It is the first entry in the Time Crisis series to use Epic Games' Unreal Engine 3.
 Unlike its predecessors, the game uses two pedals.
-Namco later showed a True Mastermind edition (真の黒幕編 Shin no kokumakuhen) of the game which was released near the end of August the same year, and includes the second half of the game, consisting of three new stages, for a total of six stages, the largest in the series.
-It is currently the only main entry in the series not released on any home console.
+Namco later showed a True Mastermind edition of the game which was released near the end of August the same year, and includes the second half of the game, consisting of three new stages, for a total of six stages, the largest in the series.
+It is currently the only main entry in the series not yet released for any home console.

-Future

-In August 2022 and near 2023, it was reported that Bandai Namco filed a new trademark application game for Time Crisis and the upcoming sixth instalment of the main series.